HewlettPackard/Rancher-on-SimpliVity/README.md

    ```

    Rancher Server is designed to be secure by default and requires SSL/TLS configuration.
 There are three options for the source of the certificate: Rancher Generated Certificates, Let's Encrypt and Certificates from Files.
    These playbooks support option 1 and option 3.
-You specify which one to use by configuring the variable rancher.tls_source in group_vars/all/vars.yml.
-The accepted values are rancher for option 1, and secret for option 3.
-The default is rancher. which means that the example above is equivalent to what is shown below:
+You specify which one to use by configuring the variable `rancher.tls_source` in `group_vars/all/vars.yml`.
+The accepted values are `rancher` for option 1, and `secret` for option 3.
+The default is `rancher` which means that the example above is equivalent to what is shown below:

    ```
    rancher: